tejhande/T/README.md

 # Tejas Hande - Portfolio

 Welcome to my personal portfolio!
-This website showcases my skills, projects, and services in web development, design, and programming.
-It highlights the projects I have built using various technologies, including WordPress, HTML, CSS, JavaScript, and React.js.
+Here, you'll discover my expertise in web development, design, and programming, alongside a showcase of the projects I've crafted.
+Explore how I’ve utilized technologies like WordPress, HTML, CSS, JavaScript, and React.js to bring innovative ideas to life.
+Dive into my journey of creativity and technical skills!

 ![Portfolio Preview](https://tejashande.vercel.app/images/portfolio.webp)

 ## 🚀 About Me
-I am a final-year Computer Engineering student passionate about web development and programming.
-I specialize in creating dynamic, responsive websites and applications, focusing on user experience and performance.
+I’m a final-year Computer Engineering student with a deep passion for web development and programming.
+I thrive on building dynamic and responsive websites and applications, prioritizing exceptional user experiences and optimized performance.

 ### Portfolio URL:
 [Visit my Portfolio](https://tejashande.vercel.app)